noahtren/Freewire/README.md

 print("1 xor 0:", m([1, 0]))
 print("1 xor 1:", m([1, 1]))
 ```
-### Examples
+### More Examples
-See the `examples` folder for demos with the MNIST and CIFAR-10 datasets.
-(CIFAR-10 not implemented yet)
+See the `examples` folder for more examples, including a network for MNIST with randomly wired layers.

 ### Installation
 `git clone` this repository and install project requirements with `pip install -r requirements.txt`